gear-foundation/gear-wiki/docs/examples/tequila-train.md

     make contracts
     ```

-4. Find the program binary `tequila_train.opt.wasm` in `contracts/target/wasm32-unknown-unknown/release` directory, and the meta file `tequila_train.meta.txt` in `contracts` directory.
+4. Find the program binary `tequila_train.opt.wasm` and `tequila_train.meta.txt` in `contracts/target/wasm32-unknown-unknown/release`.

 ### Upload program and meta to the network

 1. Go to https://idea.gear-tech.io/ and choose **Vara Network Testnet** node (`wss://testnet.vara-network.io`).

-2. Upload the program binary Wasm `contracts/target/wasm32-unknown-unknown/release/tequila_train.opt.wasm` and the meta file `contracts/tequila_train.meta.txt`.
+2. Upload the program binary Wasm `contracts/target/wasm32-unknown-unknown/release/tequila_train.opt.wasm` and the meta file `contracts/target/wasm32-unknown-unknown/release/tequila_train.meta.txt`.

 3. Use the list of players' IDs as a payload when initializing the program.
 For example, if you want to play on behalf of **Alice** (`0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d`) and **Bob** (`0x8eaf04151687736326c9fea17e25fc5287613693c912909cb226aa4794f26a48`), you are to pass the following init payload: